CristinaToto/TravelAgency/README.md

     </table>

 <h2 id="about-the-project">1.
 About The Project</h2>
-The SpringBoot application developed by the travel agency is a versatile web-based solution designed to facilitate the booking and management of hotel reservations.
-The application is programmed in Java and features an HTML and CSS front-end interface.
+The travel agency is a SpringBoot application that serves as a flexible online solution to simplify the process of booking and managing hotel reservations.
+The application is developed using Java and has a front-end interface based on HTML and CSS.
 By using this application, users can conveniently search for hotels, access hotel information, and make reservations for their preferred dates.

 <h2 id="main-features">2.
 Main Features</h2>
 </br>